jasonheesanglee/theoretical_study/Research Paper Implementation/Attention Is All You Need/README.md

 # Attention Is All You Need

-There are two files in this directory. (which are all in progress for now)<br>
+There are two files in this directory.<br>

 1. Transformer.ipynb
    - This is a Jupyter Notebook that contains the implementation of *Attention Is All You Need* <br>